What are LEDs

 SMD Type Lumen Output per SMD

 This varies a great deal too.
-Does the bulb feel fragile to touch?
+Does the LED feel fragile to touch?
 Does the head of the bulb twist in the base?
 Do they break when you try to fit them?
 Well they should not.
-Our bulbs are solidly constructed and put together properly by skilled workers.
+Our LEDs are solidly constructed and put together properly by skilled workers.
 They then pass through a full quality control check before being passed over for sale.

 It's hard to spot build quality from an online picture.
 Questions you can ask yourself are: